19bufordcarl/CarlRPG/Myth & Shadow/Player Characters/Ancenstries/Catfolk.md

 # Subcultures Lore

-*There are many subcultures of Catfolk, or Fellini, they are the most diverse [Ancestry](Ancestry.md) of animal folk and have many successful lineages across Mithrinia.*
+*There are many subcultures of Catfolk, they are a diverse [Ancestry](Ancestry.md) of animal folk and have many successful lineages across Mithrinia, from the wild jungle to the arid savannah.*

 ## Taegri